Mojo bag: Uses of mojo

+Other conjure bundles in the hoodoo tradition are hanged on the side of the door or beds where people sleep to protect from conjure.
+Conjurers made a goofer bag with goofer-root, cloth, strands of hair, needles, and graveyard dirt.
+To add potency to conjure bundles the hair from a camel was added.
+It is believed that walking over a buried mojo bag would "goofer" the individual.
+Black conjure women make mojo bags for their female clients to prevent their men from having sexual relationships with other women.

 Traditionally, a client consulted with a root worker to know what kind of mojo he or she needed as not all mojos are the same, as one mojo can not work for everyone.
 Each person needs a different mojo.
 In traditional Hoodoo, if there are several people needing love, the root worker or conjurer created different mojos for each of their clients.
 One mojo created the same can not work for everyone.
-By the twentieth century, Hoodoo was culturally appropriated by outsiders to African-American culture to make a profit.
-Spiritual shops began to sell the same mojo for everyone.
+By the twentieth century, Hoodoo was culturally appropriated by white merchants that profited from Black spiritual culture.
+Spiritual shops sold the same mojo to their customers.
 In traditional Hoodoo, certain songs, prayers, symbols, and ingredients are used to conjure or manifest results.
-However, when Hoodoo was appropriated by white spiritual merchants, the same mojo was sold to consumers.
+After Hoodoo was appropriated, the same mojo was sold to consumers.
+"For Hoodoo practitioners looking to sell their goods, it has therefore become more profitable to rely 'on stereotypes of…[H]oodoo to attract their primarily white clientele' (ibid.) than to promote the sale of historically accurate ritual objects that appeal to modern, African American practitioners of Hoodoo.
+Additionally, white shop owners seem to dominate the mainstream Hoodoo market, undermining the ability of African American people to rely on their religious beliefs to assure their economic empowerment."

+African American practitioners from the Millennial and Gen Z generations are incorporating new techniques such as the use of various crystals in the creation of mojo bags and using tarot cards for divination to consult with spirit.
+The creation of mojo bags is an individualized practice based on regional ingredients and ingredients purchased in stores and online.